 It is not uncommon to have your workers' compensation

 claim denied.
-The California workers' comp system is designed to provide stringent
+The California workers' comp system is designed to provide a stringent

 evaluation of each claim and even the smallest oversight can disqualify